Tekken: Reception

 Critical reception to the games has been positive.
 The series arguably peaked in acclaim with the release of Tekken 3, based on its average of 96% at GameRankings, as well as in Metacritic, and to this day is considered one of the greatest fighting games of all time.
 Not to be outdone are other frequent candidate games that are all in the main series, namely Tekken 2, Tekken Tag Tournament, Tekken 4, Tekken 5, and Tekken 8.

 In 1999, Next Generation listed the Tekken series as number 12 on their "Top 50 Games of All Time", commenting that, "In the transition from 16-bit to 32-bit, Tekken stole the crown from Street Fighter as the king of modern brawlers with addictive fighting in its rawest form."

 Developers of non-Tekken games have commented on the series in various ways.
 Ed Boon, the co-creator of Mortal Kombat, revealed in one of his interviews with GamePro that his favorite fighting game out of his competitors is Tekken.
 Both Sega and Namco have shown interest in a possible crossover between Virtua Fighter and Tekken, which came in the form of Project X Zone and its sequel for the 3DS.
 Tekken is known to have been heavily inspired by Virtua Fighter and the series has often been labelled as a "rival" to Virtua Fighter as they became two of the most famous 3D fighting game series along with Soulcalibur and Dead or Alive.
 On the other hand, Tomonobu Itagaki, designer of the Dead or Alive series, expressed dislike for the Tekken franchise due to Namco running radio commercial ads insulting his Dead or Alive series, prompting Itagaki to place it as one of his most disliked games.
 However, Itagaki has gone on to say he adopted a Western business style of directly targeting his competition with criticism, but actually considered the franchise and producer Katsuhiro Harada as his "comrade-in-arms," and both have reconciled since Itagaki's resignation.

 In 2004's Shaun of the Dead, characters Pete, Shaun, and Ed "stayed up all night, drinking apple schnapps and playing Tekken 2."
 Tekken 3 is considered one of the greatest games of all time.

 In 2012, Complex ranked Tekken at number 11 on the list of the best video game franchises, commenting: "Just when we thought that the Street Fighter franchise was going to be the epitome of fighting games, Tekken came to make it share its portion of the knuckle-busting pie.
 Tekken has cult-like fans who live and breathe the moves and storylines."

+Sales and aggregate review scores As of August 23, 2024.